GUYANA | Lesson Program Teachers

 • The areas of social justice and poverty alleviation are also core principles that are embraced in this context.

-Our area of focus is a depressed community comprised of 145 dwellings and around 225 school-age children and youth.
-It is a diverse assortment of Afro-Guyanese, Amerindian, Indo-Guyanese, and a blend of others.
+Our area of focus is a depressed community comprised of simple dwellings set within two square miles of trees, marshy mangrove, and modern roads.
+It is a diverse assortment of Afro-Guyanese, Amerindian, Indo-Guyanese, Spanish-Speaking refugees, and a blend of others.